Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/backgrounds/knight-of-solamnia-dsotdq.md

 aliases: ["Knight of Solamnia"]
 SourceType: "Background"
 NoteIcon: background
-BookSource: Dragonlance: Shadow of the Dragon Queen p.
-30
+BookSource: "Dragonlance: Shadow of the Dragon Queen p.
+30"
 ---
 # Knight of Solamnia
 *Source: Dragonlance: Shadow of the Dragon Queen p.
 30*